 - 1/2 cup all-purpose flour

-- In a mixing bowl stir together sugar, flour, cinnamon and salt.
+In a large mixing bowl, stir together the sugar, flour, cinnamon and salt.

 Note: This pie won Emeril Lagasse’s 2001 Apple Pie Contest.